Exception Handling

 throw new MyBusinessException('Parameter error', 3000);

-A JSON request will receive a JSON response like this:
+JSON requests will receive a response similar to:

 {"code": 3000, "message": "Parameter error"}

-BusinessException exceptions are business exceptions (e.g., user input parameter errors) and are expected.
-Therefore, the framework does not consider them as fatal errors and does not log them.
+Since BusinessException is a business exception (for example, user input parameter errors), it is predictable.
+Therefore, the framework does not consider it a fatal error and will not log it.

 Summary

-You can consider using BusinessException whenever you want to interrupt the current request and return information to the client.
+Whenever you want to interrupt the current request and return information to the client, consider using the BusinessException exception.